RoBOPPics/BB/_pages/app-man-coreController.md

 ![Controller Image](../assets/images/ControllerScreen_500.png){: width="300" .align-center }

-At the top of this page, the name you have given to the court that you are currently training on should be displayed at the top.
+The name you have given to the court that you are currently training on should be displayed at the top of the Controller page.

 If you have never used the BallBOPPer on this court before, then you will need to run the court Navigation routine by pressing the Navigate button.
-This gathers navigation data on the court, such as the depth of the margins around the court, which sides have fences, and assures that the court is an ITF standard tennis court.
+This gathers navigation data on the court, such as: the GPS location of the court, the depth of the margins around the court, which sides of the court have fences, and assures that the court is an ITF standard tennis court in good condition.
 This data is saved under the name you assign.
 The next time you are training on that court, you do not have to run calibration again - the BallBOPPer will use the data previously gathered.

 The eight buttons at the top of the Controller mirror the functions of the four physical buttons on the BallBOPPer robot.